TreeSense Support

 Learn more

-The idea that trees communicate with each other sounds like something out of a fantasy novel.
-But research has shown that trees are actually in contact with each other.
+The idea that trees communicate with each other may sound like something out of a fantasy novel.
+However, research has shown that trees do indeed interact.
 This knowledge is revolutionizing our understanding of forests and ecosystems.
-In this blog post, we explore the fascinating world of tree communication and how TreeSense uses sensor technology to measure the water balance of trees [...]
+In this blog post, we explore the fascinating world of tree communication and how TreeSense uses sensor technology to measure the water balance of trees, and more.

 Learn more